drliamoneil/drliamoneil.github.io/_pages/about.md

   - /about.html
 ---

+Welcome!
+My name is Liam O'Neil.
+I'm a Postdoctoral Research Associate with the Exercise Psychology Lab in the Department of Physical Therapy, Movement, and Rehabilitation Sciences and the Institute for Cognitive and Brain Health at Northeastern University.

-I'm an interdisciplinary scientist conducting developmentally informed exercise and sport psychology research on the motivational dynamics of lifespan physical activity.
-This work explores the motivational states driving physical activity involvement across contexts and time, and the self-regulation strategies that can improve experiences of, and promote engagement with, physical activity.
-The ultimate goal of my research program is to help people lead better and healthier lives through lifelong physical activity.
+I'm developmentally informed exercise and sport psychology researcher interested in understanding the motivational bases of lifespan physical activity.
+This includes the mental features and events that drive physical activity involvement across contexts and time, as well as the mental resources and strategies that can be harnessed to help people more actively regulate their physical activity motivation and participation.
+The ultimate goal of this research is to help people lead better and healthier lives through lifelong physical activity.

+To date, much of my research has been focused on youth sport as a formative physical activity early in life.
+In doing so, I have examined the motivating factors behind youth sport participation, continuity and change in motives for youth sport participation from childhood to adolescence, and the positive youth development that can occur through sport to aid young people with sustaining their physical activity involvement into adulthood.